CNR-STIIMA-IRAS/rosdyn/README.md

 ## Required parameters

 The RosDyn identification package requires the following parameters.
-Most of them can be changed with the GUI by using the "Advance settings button.
+Most of them can be changed with the GUI by using the *Advanced settings button*.

 ```yaml
 group_name: "ur10"  # moveit move group name